niou128/BlazorComponent/BlazorNDataGrid/BlazorDatagrid.en.md

 __Warning, version 3.0.0 introduces changes compared to the previous version which requires to review the implementation in your programs__

+__Since version 5.0.0 it's not longer necesary to specified the colection used in each column and cells anymore__
 # BlazorDatagrid

 It's a Blazor component.
 A filtered, paged and sorted datagrid.